• Skip to main content

 $ source bin/activate .

-You should now see your prompt change to your virtual environment
+You should now see your prompt change to the name of your virtual environment

 You can now install pyats into this venv